-While simply reading and discussing ideas in context is a great way to build vocabulary, you will want to spend time teaching vocabulary explicitly as well.
-Most students feel powerful and confident when they use "big" words.
+Students love to use "big" words and a strong vocabulary is essential to academic and career success.
 Here are some fun ways to use Wixie to explicitly teach vocabulary and engage students in the process of making sense of new words and remembering their meaning.

 Wixie’s vocabulary templates

 Wixie’s Activities library includes many templates for explicitly teaching vocabulary.
 When you log in to your teacher account click the Activities tab and search “vocabulary” or browse the Vocabulary folder in the Language Arts section of the Wixie Curriculum Library.
 Once you have selected the activity that meets your curriculum goals, you can assign the activity to your students.

 For example, you might assign a Frayer model template to help students think about new words in a range of ways.
 Wixie makes it easy to add both text and imagery to support their thinking in each of the categories on this organizer designed by Dorothy Frayer and colleagues at the University of Wisconsin.

 The Wanter poster templates are another creative way to get students thinking about words in different ways.
 Wixie's Activities library includes a vocabulary-themed Wanted poster you can assign.
 Or students can also use the Wanted posters in the their templates library to explore vocabulary context and connect with new terminology.

 Develop vocabulary trading cards

 Even if you teach new terminology and vocabulary before students begin reading, it does not ensure that students will be familiar with all words in a text.
 As they are reading, have students keep a list of unfamiliar words.
 Assign the Vocabulary Trading Card template so students can develop a quick reference for a word on their own list.